Little Deuce Coupe: Production

 As with the preceding Surfer Girl album, the date assigned for recording all eight of the new tracks (September 2, 1963) is highly doubtful.
 However, as no AFM contracts from these sessions are known to exist, the actual dates are currently unknown.

 Although Nick Venet was listed as producer for "Shut Down" and Murry Wilson for "409", the official producer's credit for the entire Little Deuce Coupe album cites only Brian Wilson.
 Despite the rushed nature of the album's sessions, Wilson's song arrangements were notably becoming more complex, specifically songs like "No-Go Showboat" and "Custom Machine".
 This was the last Beach Boys album to officially include rhythm guitarist David Marks until 2012's That's Why God Made the Radio.
+According to James B. Murphy, Marks wanted Brian to consider including his song "Kustom Kar Show" (co-written with Mark Groseclose) on the album, though it was ultimately not recorded.

 After the album's recording, Wilson re-recorded "Be True to Your School" for single release on October 28, resulting in another top 10 hit.
 An original Christmas-themed composition, "Little Saint Nick" was also recorded that month and issued as a Christmas single.